sejin8642/LearnPython/README.md

 # Learn Python

-This Git repository was created to archive Python scripts written to teach basic Python Concepts.
+This git repository was created to archive Python scripts written to teach basic Python Concepts.

 ## Getting Started